kostasgioko/AirBnB-Service--Data-Science-Project/README.md

 ## Dataset

 The dataset is provided in two files called listings.csv and reviews.csv.
+(The files were split due to size restrictions)

 The first contains nominal information about the listings, like its neighbourhood, its description, amenities, bedrooms, bathrooms and more.